Accessibility of Digital Courses and Materials

 Synchronous Lectures Using Zoom

-Zoom has several built-in accessibility features.
+Zoom has several built-in accessibility features, including auto-transcription/captioning.
+Download our tip sheet (Word).
 However, you may have students in your courses who require accommodations to make the lectures fully accessible.
 If students in your course require accommodations, such as captioning or ASL interpreters, our access coordinators will work with you on arrangements.
 Visit the Accommodation section for more information.

 Lectures Recorded Using Zoom